 With over 20 years in urban planning, community engagement and public art Mary has developed a collaborative approach that has the ability to manage and communicate divergent inputs/ideas and conflicting visions or goals.
 Mary is invested in transformational community engagement practices and ensuring every voice is heard.

-Mary is of Hungarian ancestry.
-Her parents escaped Hungary during the 1956 Hungarian revolution and found themselves in Basingstoke, Hampshire, England where Mary was born.
-Later her family immigrated to Ottawa, Canada where she graduated with an Honours Degree in Environmental Planning from the University of Waterloo.
-The University of Waterloo is based on the Haldimand Tract which is the traditional territory of the Neutral, Anishnaabeg*, and Haudenosaunee** peoples.
+Mary is of Hungarian and French ancestry.
+Her parents escaped Hungary during the 1956 Hungarian revolution and found themselves in Hampshire, England where Mary was born.
+Her family immigrated to Toronto, Canada where she later graduated with an Honours Degree in Environmental Planning from the University of Waterloo.
+The University of Waterloo is based on the Haldimand Tract which is the traditional territory of the Anishnaabeg, and Haudenosaunee peoples.
 The territory is covered by the Upper Canada and Haldimand Treaties.

-Starting in January 2019 Mary co-developed the consulting branch of their company with their daughter Sierra Tasi Baker.
-Forming an intergenerational design and engagement family practice.
+Starting in January 2019, Mary and Wade further developed the consulting branch of their company with their daughter Sierra Tasi Baker.
+This created an inter-generational design and consulting family practice.

 Clients include the City of Vancouver, the City of Calgary, and the City of North Vancouver.